Logo Voyage

 By ferry

-[edit]A passenger and vehicle ferry (镇杨汽渡, Zhen-Yang qi du) operates across the Yangtze River, with the Yangzhou terminal in Guazhou town (20 km south of downtown Yangzhou) and the Zhenjiang terminal a couple of kilomters west of Jinshan Temple.
-Both terminals are served by several routes of, respectively, Yangzhou's and Zhenjiang's city buses.
-As of 2017, the fare for a walk-on passenger is ¥3, for a bicyclist ¥5.
-The ferry runs round the clock, on a fairly frequent schedule (several departures per hour).
-The ferry company has a fleet of over half a dozen vessels, although only some of them are in use at any given moment.
+A passenger and vehicle ferry (镇扬汽渡, Zhen-Yang qi du) operates across the Yangtze River 24 hours a day if weather permitting, with the Yangzhou terminal in Guazhou (20 km south of downtown Yangzhou) and the Zhenjiang terminal 8 km west of downtown Zhenjiang.
+Both terminals are served by several routes of, respectively, Yangzhou's (16/116 and 85) and Zhenjiang's (10, 36, 65, and 115) city buses.
+As of Summer 2025, the one-way ferry fare is ¥3 for pedestrians, ¥5 for bicyclists, and ¥15 for cars (ETC supported).
+Departures are every 5-10 minutes.

 By bicycle

-[edit]If traveling to Yangzhou from south of the Yangtze (say, from Suzhou or Nanjing), be aware that the Run-Yang Bridge connecting Yangzhou and Zhenjiang is on an expressway, and cannot be used by bicycles (or small two-wheeled motor vehicles, such as China's popular electric motorcycle).
+If traveling to Yangzhou from south of the Yangtze (say, from Suzhou or downtown Nanjing), be aware that the Run-Yang Bridge connecting Yangzhou and Zhenjiang is an expressway such that bicycles and mopeds are prohibited.
 Bicyclists can use the Zhen-Yang Ferry instead (see above).

 Get around